CodeScripterSD/Forge-Eunithice-Rewrite/README.md

   - Neudonite
   - Lymine
   - Myelite
+- Added Serrated Blade
+  - Uses old Diamond Plated Sword texture as a placeholder
+  - Damage increases the more kills you have with it
 #### Misc
 - Eunithice's Metal Blocks may be used as a base for beacons
   - Neudonite, Lymine, and Myelite